Oops! Consuming too much cinnamon can trigger these 5 side-effects

 1. It can lead to respiratory problems

+The first cinnamon side effect is that it can cause problems in breathing.
 “Sometimes we tend to inhale ground cinnamon while eating or even preparing meals.
 It can trigger coughing, sneezing, and difficulty in breathing.
-People with asthma should also be careful while using it,” she says.
+People with asthma should also be careful while using it,” says Chopra.

 2. It can also led to allergies

-Cinnamon can also cause allergies like skin irritation, and stomach issues in some people.
+Can you eat too much cinnamon? yes, and it may cause allergies for you.
+Cinnamon can cause allergies like skin irritation, and stomach issues in some people.
 So, be careful while eating cinnamon and observe your eating patterns to know if you’re allergic to cinnamon.

 3. It can make you dizzy

+The next side effect of cinnamon would be dizziness.
 “Consuming too much cinnamon can drop sugar levels in your body.
-Due to this you might feel dizzy, experience fatigue, and suffer from anxiety,” warns Manisha.
+Due to this you might feel dizzy, experience fatigue, and suffer from anxiety,” warns Chopra.

 lose belly fat